k-ra/timegiver/README.md

 # Timegiver

 ## About
 Welcome to Timegiver!
-Here you can spontaneously find local volunteer opportunities based on your busy schedule, and post openings for others to help you out!
+Here you can spontaneously find local volunteer opportunities based on your busy schedule and post openings for others to help you out!

 Here is a lightning 2-minute video walkthrough of Timegiver and its functions: https://youtu.be/dGIenUaEgY4